Related Posts Plugin for WordPress, Blogger...

 Here’s another Philippines homemade ice block flavour that is quite popular, mango ice candy.
 What is so good about making ice candy is you can use any fruits that is in season and very economical if you have a large family.
 Making this mango ice candy is like just making a large batch of smoothie without the ice.
 You can add more sugar if you want a more sweeter version and adding more mango make the flavour more intense.

-mangoes© BUSOG!
+MANGOES © BUSOG!
 SARAP!
 2010

 MANGO ICE CANDY